Springboard and ICT Skills Conversion Programme

 Springboard+ is funded by the National Training Fund with co-funding from the European Union under the European Social Fund, as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.

-Springboard+ 2017 which incorporates Springboard courses and the full-time and part-time ICT skills conversion programme, will provide for 6,471 places on 198 courses in public and private educational institutions throughout Ireland.
-All courses selected for funding under Springboard+ 2017 are in areas of identified enterprise skills needs.
+Springboard+ 2018 will provide for over 8,000 places on 245 courses in public and private educational institutions throughout Ireland.
+All courses selected for funding under Springboard+ 2018 are in areas of identified enterprise skills needs.
 Courses were selected, following a competitive call for proposals, by an independent evaluation panel using published criteria that included value for money, flexible delivery, engagement with industry and skills relevance.
-Courses approved for funding in 2017 will be in the following skills areas: ICT, manufacturing which includes the biopharma sector, financial services, entrepreneurship, and the hospitality sector.
+Courses approved for funding in 2018 will be in the following skills areas: ICT, Engineering, Manufacturing, Construction, Hospitality, Business, Administration and Law.
+Limited courses will also be available in Entrepreneurship, Animation, Medical Devices Decontamination and certain other manufacturing related services courses.

 How to Apply